Osiris-Team/Osiris-Team/open_source_dev_contract.md

 ### Basic rate: 15€ per hour

+The optimal choice for occasional developer needs when time constraints are not a factor.

 | Proposal date | Hourly Rate (HR) in EURO	| % Increase |
 | ------------- | ---------------------     | ---------- |
 | 2023-10-03    | 15                        | 117.28  |